 Crossing the border, continue through one of Laos’ most remote regions to Muang Khua, a border town located on the banks of the Nam Ou River.

-Have an early lunch here in Muang Khua then we continue the journey to Nong Khiaw – a charming rustic little town on the bank of the Ou River.
+Have an early lunch here (paid by your own account) in Muang Khua then we continue the journey to Nong Khiaw – a charming rustic little town on the bank of the Ou River.
 It is squeezed in between some of the most fantastic limestone mountains north of Laos.

 Accommodation: Hotel in Nong Khiaw.